kaplayjs/kaplay-site/src/content/books/en/how_to_be_a_bean_wizard/algebra.md

 # Matrices

-A matrix can be seen as a two dimensional vector (though more dimensions are possible).
+A matrix can be seen as a vector of vectors (though more dimensions, thus deeper nesting, is possible).
 The size or shape of a matrix depends on what we are using it for.
 In 2D games, the place where you might encounter it most frequently is transformations.
 Now you might ask, "why use a matrix?", as you can already translate, rotate and scale vectors now.
 The reason is mostly composition and inverting transformations.
 It is easy to compose two translations, by just adding them.
 But what if you add a rotation?
 How do you store both the rotation and translation.
 And when you translate after the rotation, your next translation should work according to the new rotated coordinate system.

 To make all this easier, we use matrices.
 Though matrices are not the only way to do this, as we'll see later, there are other more compact constructs as well.